 Hello!
 My name is Jed Sam Pizarro-Guevara.
 I'm a fifth year Ph.D. student in Linguistics at the University of California, Santa Cruz.
 I am a field psycholinguist, which means that my research is a dynamic intersection of psycholinguistics—the study of how grammatical principles are deployed in real-time language production and comprehension, and how these interact with the cognitive architecture of humans—and linguistic fieldwork—a collaborative enterprise between a linguist and a community of speakers to document and analyze the structure of a particular language.

 I primarily focus on Austronesian languages, a family of some 1200 languages dispersed over Southeast Asia and the Pacific.
 In particular, I specialize in Tagalog and Cebuano, Philippine languages that I speak and have a personal connection with.
 Although not my primary focus, I also work on Santiago Laxopa Zapotec, one of the indigenous languages in Oaxaca, Mexico.

 I am currently a visiting researcher in the Department of Linguistics at the University of the Philippines - Diliman.
 This fall, I am slated to teach Ling 154: Language and Social Identity.
 I'll be continuing my projects about retrieval in English with two undergraduates, Sikander Haider and Miguel Toner.
-We are about to run a speeded grammaticality judgment task with confidence ratings.
-Eventually, our goal is to run a Speed-Accuracy Tradeoff mid to late Spring (which could potentially spillover this summer).
+Last spring, we ran a speeded grammaticality judgment task with confidence ratings.
+This fall, our goal is to run a Speed-Accuracy Tradeoff.